What is the Alberta Maintenance Enforcement Program?

 - You are waiting on a division of family property which will provide you with a means of paying support.

 The above reasons are not always accepted, and occasionally the court will consider other reasons that are not listed.
 It is best to speak with a lawyer before filing for a stay of enforcement.
+This application can typically be brough in Family Chambers, and in certain circumstances can be heard on an emergency basis.

 How to Cancel Maintenance Enforcement

-There are two ways to cancel MEP enforcement.
+There are two ways to cancel MEP enforcement:

 - The spouse or parent receiving support can withdraw their order or agreement from MEP by filling out the appropriate form and sending it to MEP.